-For students enrolling for 2020/21 the tuition fees are £9,000 per year for both the First and Second Year.
-Tuition fees are due and payable at enrolment for each year, and you have two payment options:
+For Home students registering for 2021/22 the tuition fees are £9,000 per year for both the First and Second Year.

 2. By three instalments.
-The £9,000 annual fee can be split evenly between the three terms.
+The annual fee can be split evenly between the three terms.
 The LSA must receive the term’s first tuition fee instalment no later than the start date of that term.
 The terms will ordinarily start in September, January and April.

 You are required to ensure that you have secured funds to pay your tuition fees at the point of enrolment.
 Students who anticipate difficulty in making tuition fee payments as outlined above should contact the school as soon as possible to discuss their financial position and options.

 Student Finance Loans

 Home Students at the LSA are eligible to apply for student finance for tuition fee loans and for a maintenance loan.
 You can do so here.
 Please note you must apply for an Undergraduate loan as the MArch in Designing Architecture is part of the five-year ARB/RIBA recognised course in Architecture.

 The LSA is also registered for eligible students to apply for Post Graduate Loans.
 For any questions regarding this please contact our Admissions Team at firstname.lastname@example.org.

 Students whose domicile is Wales and Northern Ireland are required to apply directly to the Wales and Northern Ireland educational authorities.
 The LSA does not have Scottish approval for Student Finance at the present time but we are reviewing for 2021/22

 Our online Admissions Handbook also has further information on how to pay tuition fees, guidance on additional costs and how to arrange a salary sacrifice on your work placement salary to reduce your tax contribution.
 For any further enquiries that aren’t covered in the handbook please email email@example.com.